 2008-09 Folklife Apprenticeship Award recipient

-A child of a Foreign Service officer, boogie-woogie pianist Daryl Davis was born in Chicago but spent much his childhood bouncing around the globe with his parents.
+A child of a Foreign Service officer, boogie-woogie pianist Daryl Davis was born in Chicago but spent much of his childhood bouncing around the globe with his parents.
 Chicago did leave an impression though; it was here that Davis absorbed the sounds of African American musicians from the Deep South who had traveled North to Chicago during the Great Migration.
 He also began to dream of performing with Chuck Berry.

-The who’s who list of artists Davis has performed with also includes Bo Diddley, Jerry Lee Lewis, Elvis Presley’s Jordanaires, and the great Piedmont blues duo Cephas & Wiggins.
+The who’s who list of artists Davis has performed with includes Bo Diddley, Jerry Lee Lewis, Elvis Presley’s Jordanaires, and the great Piedmont blues duo Cephas & Wiggins.
 Davis has also released three solo albums.
 And, yes, he did fulfill his dream of playing with the legendary Chuck Berry.

 At the 79th National Folk Festival, Davis will perform solo and in several exciting collaborations, including a set with jazz pianist Lafayette Gilchrist as part of the Maryland Masters program in the Maryland Folklife Area, and several spirited frolics through rockabilly, rock and roll, and boogie-woogie with longtime friend Bill Kirchen on stages throughout the festival.